SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 must also be marked with the ``required`` declaration modifier.

-Although properties and methods declared in the *superclass* are inherited by the current class, designated initializers declared in the *superclass* are not.
+Although properties and methods declared in the *superclass* are inherited by the current class, designated initializers declared in the *superclass* are only inherited when the subclass meets the conditions described in :ref:`Initialization_AutomaticInitializerInheritance`.
 That said, if the current class overrides all of the superclass's designated initializers, it inherits the superclass's convenience initializers.
 Swift classes do not inherit from a universal base class.